uselagoon/lagoon/docs/using-lagoon-advanced/base-images.md

 ## Anatomy of a base image

 !!!
-Note "Note:"
+Note
-    **Note**: this document will talk about Drupal and Laravel base images as examples, as it was originally written for a client who uses those technologies in their Lagoon projects.
+    This document will talk about Drupal and Laravel base images as examples, as it was originally written for a client who uses those technologies in their Lagoon projects.
 It will be expanded to cover the contents of other base images, but none of the processes differ, no matter what the content of your base image.

-Base images are managed with [Composer](https://getcomposer.org/) and hosted in [Bitbucket](https://bitbucket.org/), [Github](https://github.com/), or [GitLab](https://gitlab.com/) \(whatever your team is using\).
+Base images are managed with [Composer](https://getcomposer.org/) and hosted in [BitBucket](https://bitbucket.org/), [GitHub](https://github.com/), or [GitLab](https://gitlab.com/) \(whatever your team is using\).
 Each base image has its own repository.

 ### Metapackages